Enhanced Cavity Optomechanics with Quantum-well Exciton Polaritons

 Concerning the cooling performance, we start by noticing that the mean effective phonon occupation in the system ($n_{\mathrm{eff}}$) is related to the internal energy of the oscillator $\Omega_m(n_{\mathrm{eff}}+1/2)=\int \frac{\mathrm{d}\omega}{4\pi} \tilde{m}(\Omega^2 +\omega^2)\overline{S}_{qq}(\omega)$~\cite{Genes2008}.
 In Fig.~\ref{fig:NonlinearSBcool}\,(c) we trace $n_{\mathrm{eff}}$ as a function of laser detuning for $\tilde{n}=50$, both for the case of repulsive (solid markers) and equal but attractive (hollow markers) nonlinearities.
 In both cases occupations below unity can be achieved.
 As the Stokes sideband is reduced (enhanced) when $\chi>0$ ($\chi<0$) with respect to the linear case ($\chi=0$), one would expect cooling protocols to be more efficient for $\chi<0$.
 In Fig.~\ref{fig:NonlinearSBcool}\,(e) we trace the minimum achievable $n_{\mathrm{eff}}$ versus cavity occupation for the three cases, showing this is not generally true.
 For large interaction energies $\tilde{\chi} \tilde{n} \sim \kappa$, even if the sideband enhancement factor $\eta_{-}$ becomes large, the sideband peak detunes from $\Omega_m$ (unaffected by optical nonlinearities) thus suppressing the scattering rate by $\sim\kappa_l^2[4(\Omega_m-\tilde{\delta}_{-})^2+\kappa_l^2]^{-1}$.
 For the specific resonator considered in Fig.~\ref{fig:NonlinearSBcool}, these two opposing effects result in a finite yet modest improvement of the cooling performance.
-Nevertheless, our analytic results are general~\cite{Note1}: they may serve to find an optimal resonator design for any desired device functionality.
-For instance, the improvement in cooling efficiency is parameter-dependent, and grows with $g_{lm}/\chi_l$ and $\kappa_l/\Omega_m$.
-We finally notice that, for large cavity occupations ($\tilde{n}\sim 10^3$), one enters the strong optomechanical coupling regime~\cite{Note1}, characterized by hybrid M-C-X quasiparticles, or phonoritons, akin to those predicted for cavities embedding hBN flakes~\cite{Latini2021} or two-level atoms~\cite{Restrepo2014,Restrepo2017}.
+Nevertheless, our analytic results indicate that the cooling enhancement becomes large in the bad cavity limit, see \cite{Note1,Laflamme2011,Zoepfl2022}.
+Furthermore, to ease the comparison with the linear case, we kept $g_{xm}$ constant.
+In practice, without excitons, $\chi_l=g_{xm}=0$ and a $(g_{lm}/g_{cm})^2\sim 10^3$ higher cavity occupation is required to reach $n_{\mathrm{eff}}\sim 1$, see Fig.~\ref{fig:NonlinearSBcool}\,(d).
+Finally, we notice that for large cavity occupations ($\tilde{n}\sim 10^3$), one enters the strong optomechanical coupling regime~\cite{Note1,Yeo2014,Montinaro2014}, characterized by hybrid M-C-X quasiparticles, or phonoritons, akin to those predicted for cavities embedding hBN flakes~\cite{Latini2021}, or two-level atoms~\cite{Restrepo2017}.